kivy/kivy/doc/sources/gettingstarted/installation.rst

 It is done in two steps, because otherwise ``pip`` may ignore the wheels on the server and install an older pre-release version from PyPi.

-For the Raspberry Pi, remember to additionally install the dependencies listed in :ref:`source dependencies<install-source-rpi>` before installing Kivy above.

 .. _kivy-dev-install: